What’s Christmas like for you?

 So while reflecting on your year this Christmas I’ll leave you with things to remember

 – Focus more on your gains, if there are no gains, focus on your growth.
-You’re one step further than when you where last year and that means a lot.
+You’re one step further than when you were last year and that means a lot.

 – Think about all the tasks you completed.
 It might not look like much but if you’re like me, an ardent procrastinator, finishing different tasks I set for myself is a win.
 Why?
 It takes me closer to my goal.

-Finally, the body of life is it’s uncertainty.
+Finally, the body of life is its uncertainty.
 Nothing is written in stone.
 Life is fluid.
-Live in faith not fear.
+Live in faith, not fear.
 Fear makes you want to be certain about everything and if you’re certain about everything then where’s beauty in the complexity of life?
 It only takes a moment for your life to change.
 Remember that and live.
 Truly live.
-Remember life is a journey not the destination.
+Remember life is a journey, not a destination.